streetlegithub/streetle.xyz-old/packs/lean.md

 <img src="/all/intro.png" alt="intro">

 Lean!
 I made the “Lean” meme in Minecraft Bedrock Edition for free for everyone to try out for themselves!
 This pack is finished and 100% works.
 This has been tested multiple times and it has always worked.
 This mod adds the “lean” meme into minecraft with water.
 It works everywhere and is very cool.
+If you're a fan of the popular Lean meme, then you might want to check out the Lean! mod for Minecraft Bedrock Edition.
+This mod brings the iconic purple water from the meme into the game, adding a touch of humor and fun to your Minecraft experience.

+One of the great things about the Lean! mod is that it's a simple yet effective way to add some personality and whimsy to your gameplay.
+Whether you're a diehard fan of the Lean meme or just looking for a way to mix things up in your Minecraft world, the Lean! mod is a great choice.

 It is basically purple water.
 Works for content creation and you can use the files in your pack without my permission.The lean meme can be explained here: https://amp.knowyourmeme.com/memes/i-love-lean

+Overall, the Lean! mod is a must-have for any Minecraft player who wants to add some humor and personality to their gameplay.
+So if you want to bring the iconic purple water of the Lean meme into your Minecraft world, give this mod a try today!

 <img src="/all/how.png" alt="howitworks">